 The Signs of a Sinus Infection While Pregnant

-Sinusitis may differ from mother-to-mother based on its severity, but the general symptoms are as follows:
+Sinusitis may differ from mother to mother based on its severity, but the general symptoms are as follows:

 - Pain in part of sinuses: The most obvious symptoms are aches and pains in your forehead, particularly between the eyes, in your teeth, and upper jaw.
 This is due to inflammation or swelling in parts of your sinuses that create a dull pressure that pushes against your face.
-This can also cause your face to swell up and persistent throbbing.
+This can also cause your face to swell up and persistent throb.

 - Headaches: When a pregnant lady’s air passages get blocked and swelled up, typically associated with sinus infections, it can lead to headaches.
 Headaches can intensify with a change in the weather accompanied by toothaches, earaches, and throbbing pain in the cheeks and jaws.

 - Fever: A higher body temperature is the body’s natural defense mechanism against any invading element inside the body.
-If a mother suffers from a sinus infection while pregnant, there is a high chance of her running with a fever.
+If a mother suffers from a sinus infection while pregnant, there is a high chance of her running a fever.

 - Sinus discharge through the nose: Sinus infections lead to the discharge of a greenish-yellow component.
 This can find its way through the nose or can reroute to the back of the throat.